Improving Intrusion Detection with Domain-Invariant Representation Learning in Latent Space: Problem Formulation

 In this expression, $g_\phi^{(i)}$ and $f_\theta^{(i)}$ denote the encoder and decoder functions respectively for each of the $M$ sources and cross domains, $X^i$ is the input training data from a particular domain.
-The total reconstruction loss is the sum of reconstruction losses over the source and cross-domain latent space reconstructions.
-The cross-domain data aims to introduce more diversity in the latent space representation which in turn can help to achieve better generalization performance.
+We aggregate the reconstruction loss across different source and cross-domain datasets, ensuring that the total loss accounts for all input domains.
+Basically, the reconstruction error is computed separately for each domain and then summed to form the overall reconstruction loss.